microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

 ```
 The above code does the following:

-1. Set a callback that DMF will call when it is ready to instantiate
+1. Sets a callback that DMF will call when it is ready to instantiate
     Modules.
-This tells DMF to know what Modules to instantiate.
+This tells DMF which Modules to instantiate.

 2. Initialize DMF itself.